TannerGilbert/Machine-Learning-Explained/Algorithms/linear_regression/README.tex.md

 $$Formula: f(x)=b+w_1x_1+w_2x_2+...+w_nx_n=b+\sum_{i=1}^{n}w_ix_i$$

 Loss and optimizer are the same as for simple linear regression.
-The only difference is that the optimizer is now used for any weight (*w_1* to *w_i*) instead of only for m and b.
+The only difference is that the optimizer is now used for any weight ($w_1$ to $w_i$) instead of only for m and b.

 ## Regularization